quantify-os/quantify-scheduler/.gitlab/merge_request_templates/New release.md

       echo $NEW_VERSION

       git tag -a "v${NEW_VERSION}"  # Note: should be vX.Y.Z, not X.Y.Z
       # You will be prompted for a tag description here.
-Provide a list of highlights.
+Provide a summary of the release.
       git push origin "v${NEW_VERSION}"
       ```
     <!-- - Future TODO: finish automation of this step in `.gitlab-ci.yml`. -->